Sagarworkhub/zania-take-home-task/README.md

-Here's the updated README file with pnpm instructions:

----

 # Zania Take-Home Task

 This project demonstrates a simple yet interactive card management application built with Vite, React, and TypeScript.
 The application features draggable cards, image display, and persistent state management.